 Terawan Agus Putranto has been known quite some time as a controversial figure in medical field of interventional radiology.
-He has been known to use on a regular basis intra-arterial heparin flushing procedure he claims as a therapeutic method to clean brain arterial clog or blockage which causes ischemic stroke, he even uses the procedure for alleged prevention of stroke although it has not been proven scientifically.1 It is widely a popular procedure for people who are terrified against the prospect of having stroke attack, including of one of ministers in Yudhoyono administration who once published his personal experience of having his “brain sewerage” dirt cleaned off in his personal website.2 Patient list is long to have his service in Gatot Subroto Central Army Hospital where he works every day.
+He has been known to use on a regular basis intra-arterial heparin flushing procedure he claims as a therapeutic method to clean brain arterial clog or blockage which causes ischemic stroke, he even uses the procedure for alleged prevention of stroke although it has not been proven scientifically.1 It is widely a popular procedure for people who are terrified against the prospect of having stroke attack, including one of ministers in Yudhoyono administration who once published his personal experience of having his “brain sewerage” dirt cleaned off in his personal website.2 Patient list is long to have his service in Gatot Subroto Central Army Hospital where he works every day.
 He is reported to clean 30-40 patient brains every day, an impressive number, costing 30-40 million Rupiah for each patient.3

 Much to my surprise, this controversy did not prevent him to be one of presidential doctors4 who are responsible to take care of the president wellbeing.
 It did not make him barred from practicing this unproven therapeutic procedure.
 I do not know why Indonesia Medical Council did not do anything to prevent this?

 Now He has taken it to a next level.
 Trying to prove it scientifically by conducting research to obtain his doctoral degree in the Faculty of Medicine University of Hasanuddin, the very institution where I work as a lecturer.
 This step may be appreciated; however it also proves that he had been using a shoddy treatment without scientific prove which is unethical and unlawful to say the least.
-Well, I am not going to fuzz further in this matter.
+Well, I am not going to fuss further in this matter.
 I am more interested in how he and his team prove scientifically that his procedure is really worth what he claimed.

 I only found one publication about his procedure which can be accessed publicly.
 5 It is in an Indonesian open access journal called Bali Medical Journal.
 Based on his thesis title “EFEK INTRA ARTERIAL HEPARIN FLUSHING TERHADAP REGIONAL CEREBRAL BLOOD FLOW, MOTOR EVOKED POTENTIALS, DAN FUNGSI MOTORIK PADA PASIEN DENGAN STROKE ISKEMIK KRONIS”, Dr. Terawan measured IAHF effects on three dependent variables namely regional blood flow, motor evoked potentials, and motoric functions in chronic ischemic patients.

-In the published report, He and his team only published on improvement of motoric function by using Manual Muscle Test-Medical Research Counsel Score.
+In the published report, he and his team only published on improvement of motoric function by using Manual Muscle Test-Medical Research Counsel Score.
 So we need to wait for more published data on regional blood flow, and motor evoked potentials as dependent variables.
 However, one can safely assume that study design in this study is the one described in the published report.
 So no need to wait the other data to comment on the study design and methodology used in the study.

 - Is there a place for reperfusion therapy for chronic ischemic stroke?